dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

     statement.

-3.  **Which variables can have their types promoted.** Some code may cause a fact to no longer be true.
-In that case, we shouldn't promote it.
-A simple example is:
+3.  **Which variables can have their types promoted.** Some code may cause a fact to not be soundly reliable.
+In that case, we shouldn't promote.
+For
+    example:

     ```dart
-    if (o is String) {
-      o = 123; // Not a string anymore!
-      return o.length;
-    }
-    ```

-    After the assignment, it's definitely no longer a true fact that `o` is a String.

-    There are other, more subtle ways where a fact may be true, but the analysis is too complex to do.
-Usually this relates to closures that modify a variable and may or may not be called, like:

-    ```dart
-    int stringLength(Object o, takeCallback(callback())) {
+    test(Object o, bool callClosure) {
       closure() {
-        o = 123; // Not a string.
+        o = 123;
       }

       if (o is String) {
-        takeCallback(closure); // ???
-        return o.length;
+        if (callClosure) closure();
+        print(o.length);
       }
     }
     ```

-    After the invocation of `takeCallback()`, will `o` still be a String?
-Maybe.
-    It depends on whether the function passed to `stringLength()` calls the closure that is passed to it.
+    At the point where `.length` is accessed, `o` may be a String, or it may be an int if `callClosure` was true.
 To avoid cases like this, the spec defines certain variables to be off limits for type promotion.

 4.  **Which pairs of types -- declared and promoted -- are allowed for